ThemeFuse/Unyson-Documentation/options/introduction.rst

     * ``container > container > option`` is turned into ``panel > section > control``
     * ``container > container > container > option`` will not work ``panel > section > ERROR``

-* Containers must contain only options or only containers
+* Containers must contain only options or only containers, because a panel can't contain both sections and controls.

 Examples
 ^^^^^^^^